Higher-rank graphs and the graded $K$-theory of Kumjian-Pask algebras: Introduction

-Our second objective is to realise the graded $K$-theory of Kumjian-Pask algebra as the graded homology \cite{H-Li} of the infinite path groupoid (see \S \ref{ssec path groupoid} below) associated with the underlying $k$-graph.
-The seminal work of Renault \cite{Renault} showcased topological groupoid as a potential tool to model operator algebras, especially $C^*$-algebras.
-In the past two decades, through several works (\cite{Bosa, ABBL, Ara-Hazrat, CHR, Clark, H-Li, Kumjian-Pask, Matui, MatAdv} and many more) it becomes prominent that groupoids play the role of a crucial junction point connecting combinatorial dynamical systems, their $C^*$-algebras and their algebraic counterparts.
+Our second objective is to realise the graded $K$-theory of Kumjian--Pask algebras as the graded homology \cite{H-Li} of the infinite path groupoid (see \S \ref{ssec path groupoid} below) associated with the underlying $k$-graph.
+The seminal work of Renault \cite{Renault} showcased topological groupoids as a potential tool to model operator algebras, especially $C^*$-algebras.
+In the past two decades, through several works (\cite{Bosa, ABBL, Ara-Hazrat, CHR, Clark, H-Li, Kumjian--Pask, Matui, MatAdv} and many more) it has become evident that groupoids play the role of a crucial junction point connecting combinatorial dynamical systems, their $C^*$-algebras, and their algebraic counterparts.
 The homology theory of \'{e}tale groupoids, introduced by Crainic and Moerdijk \cite{Crainic}, is significant in studying groupoid $C^*$-algebras \cite{Matui, MatAdv}.
-In this context, Matui proved that for any \'{e}tale groupoid $\mathcal{G}$ arising from a one-sided, one-dimensional shift of finite type, $H_0(\mathcal{G})\cong K_0(C_r^*(\mathcal{G}))$ (see \cite[Theorem 4.14]{Matui}).
-As the majority of groupoids can be naturally graded, an exciting program is to relate graded combinatorial invariants for graded groupoids (e.g., graded homology) to their Steinberg and $C^*$-algebraic counterparts (here graded $K$-theory).
-In line with this program, we here prove, in two different ways (see Theorem \ref{th relationship of graded K-theory and graded homology} and Remark \ref{rem alternative proof incorporating type semigroup}), that there is an order-preserving $\ZZ[\ZZ^k]$-module isomorphism between the graded zeroth homology $H_0^{\gr}(\mathcal{G}_\Lambda)$ of the infinite path groupoid $\mathcal{G}_\Lambda$ of a row-finite $k$-graph $\Lambda$ without sources and the graded $K$-theory of the corresponding Kumjian-Pask algebra $\KP_\mathsf{k}(\Lambda)$.
+In this context, Matui proved that for any \'{e}tale groupoid $\mathcal{G}$ arising from a one-sided, one-dimensional shift of finite type, $H_0(\mathcal{G})\cong K_0(C_r^*(\mathcal{G}))$ (see \cite[Theorem 4.14]{Matui}), where $C_r^*(\mathcal{G})$ is the reduced $C^*$-algebra of $\mathcal{G}$.
+As the majority of interesting groupoids can be naturally graded, an exciting program is to relate graded combinatorial invariants for graded groupoids (e.g., graded homology) to their Steinberg and $C^*$-algebraic counterparts (here graded $K$-theory).
+In line with this program, we prove here, in two different ways (see Theorem \ref{th relationship of graded K-theory and graded homology} and Remark \ref{rem alternative proof incorporating type semigroup}), that there is an order-preserving $\ZZ[\ZZ^k]$-module isomorphism between the graded zeroth homology $H_0^{\gr}(\mathcal{G}_\Lambda)$ of the infinite path groupoid $\mathcal{G}_\Lambda$ of a row-finite $k$-graph $\Lambda$ without sources and the graded $K$-theory of the corresponding Kumjian--Pask algebra $\KP_\mathsf{F}(\Lambda)$.
 This extends \cite[Theorem 6.6]{H-Li} to higher dimensions.
-Moreover, Theorem \ref{th relationship of graded K-theory and graded homology} together with Remark \ref{rem Connecting K-theory of Kp-algebra and C*-algebra} and \cite[Corollary 3.5 $(i)$]{Kumjian-Pask} enables us to obtain the following relationships: extending above-mentioned Matui's result to skew-product $k$-graph groupoids which possibly do not arise from shifts of finite type.
+Moreover, Theorem \ref{th relationship of graded K-theory and graded homology}, together with Remark \ref{rem Connecting K-theory of Kp-algebra and C*-algebra} and \cite[Corollary 3.5 $(i)$]{Kumjian--Pask}, enables us to obtain the following relationships: extending Matui's result mentioned above, to skew-product $k$-graph groupoids which possibly do not arise from shifts of finite type.